Slope grade calculator: percent, angle, rise, and run

 What is line of sight gradient?

-It is the slope of the straight line connecting two points, including the observer's eye level and the object's height.
-Earth curvature and refraction are ignored.
+It is the grade of the straight line between observer and target, including observer height and target height above ground.
+Earth curvature and refraction are ignored in this mode.

 Can it be used over long distances (several tens of kilometers or more)?